yzdxs/learn-anything/study-plan/readme.md

 # design

-- design is not just what it looks like and feels like. design is how it works
+- Design is not just what it looks like and feels like.
+Design is how it works.

 ## basics